-Committed Clarksville Post-Divorce Lawyers
+Committed Clarksville Post-Divorce Attorneys Ready To Assist You

 Clients often think that once the divorce papers are signed, things will be set in stone for the future.
 However, the one constant in life is change.
 As changes happen, families often find themselves in need of a different arrangement with regard to the matters settled in divorce.
 Although post-divorce adjustments are common, sometimes they can be complex.
 Sometimes the post-divorce modification merely requires language changes or clarification, but sometimes the modifications are much more challenging.
 Contact our dedicated Clarksville post-divorce lawyers for experienced representation.

 At Batson Nolan, we understand the importance of creating solid documents which will protect the client in the future, but also understand what is required and necessary to make adjustments as changes occur.
 We are well-versed in addressing child custody and child support modifications as well as modifications to alimony obligations as the parties’ post-divorce circumstances evolve and shift.

 A parenting plan modification is a change to the existing custody order.
 In order to modify the custody or visitation in an existing parenting plan, there must first be a material change of circumstances which took place after the entry of the original parenting plan.
 The definition of material change for modification purposes is somewhat fluid, and differs depending on whether a change is custody (change of primary residential parent from one party to the other) or a change in the visitation schedule (the day to day schedule of the child) is in question.
 A material change could be something like a change in an employment schedule, a relocation of a parent, criminal charges against one of the parents, drug or alcohol dependency of one of the parents, or even the changing needs of the child as he or she grows.